-- 1. INFRASTRUCTURE such as neighborhood parks creates a perception of community, which encourages property purchases and owner investment. - INFRASTRUCTURE such as commercial streetscapes encourages a perception of success and when engaged with commercial redevelopment incentives, encourages private business startups, jobs creation and better existing building maintenance. - INFRASTRUCTURE developed in conjunction with CPTED strategies, offers a reduced opportunity for crime. - 4.
-INFRASTRUCTURE spending in alignment with the Plan and Community Redevelopment has the best opportunity for slum and blight reduction.
+- 1. INFRASTRUCTURE such as neighborhood parks creates a perception of community, which encourages property purchases and owner investment. - INFRASTRUCTURE such as commercial streetscapes encourages a perception of success and when engaged with commercial redevelopment incentives, encourages private business start-ups, jobs creation and better existing building maintenance. - 3.
+INFRASTRUCTURE developed in conjunction with CPTED strategies, offers a reduced opportunity for crime. - 4.
+INFRASTRUCTURE spending in alignment with the Plan and Community Redevelopment has the best opportunity for Slum and Blight reduction.

-The Agency shall focus resources to reduce the probability of and/or eliminate slum and blight through infrastructure projects above and beyond the Governing body norm.
+POLICIES

-- POLICY 1) The Agency may install, construct and reconstruct the following as related to the plan: - a.
-Streets and roads. - b.
-Parks and playgrounds. - c.
-Utilities and other public improvements. - POLICY 2) When the Agency deliberates Infrastructure activities as an element of Community Redevelopment, "Green" standards and sustainability strategies should be considered. - POLICY 3) In the Area, the City shall assist in correcting existing deficiencies as funds become available. - POLICY 4) The Agency shall prioritize improvements at intersections with unusually high accident rates. - POLICY 5) The Agency may give special priority to funding transportation improvements necessary within the designated downtown redevelopment area.
+POLICY 1) The Agency may install, construct and reconstruct the following as related to the plan:

+POLICY 2) Streets and roads.

+POLICY 3) Parks and playgrounds.

+POLICY 4) Utilities and other public improvements.

+POLICY 5) When the Agency deliberates Infrastructure activities as an element of Community Redevelopment, "Green" standards and sustainability strategies should be considered.

+POLICY 6) In the Area, the City shall assist in correcting existing deficiencies as funds become available.

+POLICY 7) The Agency shall prioritize improvements at intersections with unusually high accident rates.

+POLICY 8) The Agency may give special priority to funding transportation improvements necessary within the designated downtown redevelopment area.

-- POLICY 6) The Agency shall develop and maintain an inventory and map of its natural and manmade drainage systems and other infrastructure networks. - POLICY 7) The Agency shall strive to maintain existing access to the waterfront and seek opportunities to increase public access points to the waterfront. - POLICY 8) The Agency may plan and give due consideration to the provision of adequate park and recreational areas and facilities that may be desirable for neighborhood improvement, with special consideration for the health, safety, and welfare of children residing in the general vicinity of the site covered by the plans. - POLICY 9) The Agency shall encourage multimodal forms of alternative transportation such as bicycle, pedestrian and Linear Park Trails. - POLICY 10) The Agency may consider alternative forms of Intersection infrastructure such as round-a-bouts. - POLICY 11) The Agency shall plan and design streetscape throughout the Area in accordance with the individualized land use district.
+POLICY 9) The Agency shall develop and maintain an inventory and map of its natural and manmade drainage systems and other infrastructure networks.

+POLICY 10) The Agency shall strive to maintain existing access to the waterfront and seek opportunities to increase public access points to the waterfront.

+- POLICY 11) The Agency may plan and give due consideration to the provision of adequate park and recreational areas and facilities that may be desirable for neighborhood improvement, with special consideration for the health, safety, and welfare of children residing in the general vicinity of the site covered by the plans. - POLICY 12) The Agency shall encourage Multimodal forms of alternative transportation such as bicycle, pedestrian and a Linear Park Trail (LPT). - POLICY 13) The Agency may consider alternative forms of intersection infrastructure such as round-a-bouts. - POLICY 14) The Agency shall plan and design streetscape throughout the Area in accordance with the individualized land use district.

-- TASK 1) CRA Advisory Board shall determine that Infrastructure of the Area is a recommended power necessary to Agency Goals. - TASK 2) Based on the Agency Advisory Board recommendation, the Agency Board shall determine and vote that Infrastructure of the Area is a power necessary to the Agency's Goal. - TASK 3) Develop an Infrastructure Plan (IFP) that includes: - a.
-Alignment with Agency mandates. - b.
-Five year line item budget of estimated expenses. - c.
-Alignment with CRA Districts (See Table 2) and includes minimum designs for roads, sidewalks, lighting, public art and other amenities. - d.
-A map shall be developed by district of all Agency Infrastructure improvements. - e.
-An annual report of the Area Infrastructure improvements improvement shall be provided to the Agency Advisory Board and Agency Board of Commissioners (if requested).
+- TASK 1) CRA Advisory Board shall determine that Infrastructure of the Area is a recommended power necessary to Agency Goals. - TASK 2) Based on the Agency Advisory Board recommendation, the Agency Board shall determine and vote that Infrastructure of the Area is a power necessary to the Agency's Goal. - TASK 3) Develop an Infrastructure Plan (IFP) that includes: - 1.
+Alignment with Agency mandates. - 2.
+Five-year line item budget of estimated expenses. - 3.
+Alignment with CRA Districts (See Table 2) and includes minimum designs for roads, sidewalks, lighting, public art and other amenities. - 4.
+A map shall be developed by district of all Agency Infrastructure improvements. - An annual report of the Area Infrastructure improvements improvement shall be provided to the Agency Advisory Board and Agency Board of Commissioners (if requested).